Why open a bank account?

 - How you will have access to the account (this may include telephone and internet banking).

 - Whether there are cash machines (or ATMs) in your area that you will be able to use to withdraw money (if the account you want offers this feature).
 Some cash points may charge you to use them, but if this is the case then they must clearly tell you this BEFORE they charge you.
-Try and avoid these if possible as the costs can quickly add up.
-If you have to use a cash machine that will charge you, try and ensure you take out all the money you need in one go to save yourself being charged several times.
+Try to avoid these if possible as the costs can quickly add up.
+If you have to use a cash machine that will charge you, try to make sure you take out all the money you need in one go to save yourself being charged several times.

 - Whether you will be able to apply for an overdraft and what happens if you accidentally try to spend more money than you have in the account.
 The bank will usually charge you for doing this and may refuse to honour the payment.